jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

     *  Elasticsearch is now supported as a search provider.
 See 'Search'
     * You can now provide your own Solr instance instead of using the one bundled with cinc-server.
-    * It is now possible for Chef Server to post updates directly to the search provider bypassing rabbitmq and expander.
+    * It is now possible for CINC Server to post updates directly to the search provider bypassing rabbitmq and expander.
 See 'Search' in the Configuration section below.
     * See 'Search' in the 'Configuration Changes' section